monica416/COSC-310-Final-Project/README.md

 COSC 310 **Individual Assignment** - Monica Rampaul (Group 4)

-*This project is a continuation of A3 created by Group 4.
+*This project is a continuation of A3 which was originally created by Group 4.
 Updates made in this project will be listed within this README file*

 ## Table of Contents
 * [General Information](#general-information)